srirambandi/ai/README.md

 ### Installation

 This library requires Python>=3.6 and numpy.
-First install them from requirements.txt, and install as the library below
+First install them from requirements.txt, and install the library as below

 ````bash
 pip install import-ai
 ````

-or you could just clone this repo and work locally in the repo.
+or you could just clone this repo and work locally.

 ### Usage

 > You can directly work with Parameter objects, ComputationGraph and have fun!
-The graph engine takes care of the reverse-mode auto-differentiation - backpropagation.
-It is of highest importance that you actually know how this internal mechanics work together, that's the foremost intended pyrpose of this library. import and initiate
+The graph engine takes care of the reverse-mode auto-differentiation - the backpropagation algorithm.
+It is of highest importance that you actually understand how these internal mechanics work together, that's the foremost intended purpose of this library.

+import and initiate
 ````python
 >>> import ai